Mounjaro dosage guide for diabetes and weight loss

 Press the purple injection button and hold for 10 seconds.
 Listen for two clicks.
 The first click indicates that the injection has started, while the second click indicates that it has completed.
 The injection is complete when the gray plunger becomes visible.

-Step 5: Safely dispose of the used pen
+Step 4: Safely dispose of the used medication

-Mounjaro pens should only be disposed of in an FDA-approved sharps disposal container (a hard plastic container designed for needles).
+Used Mounjaro pens and needles should only be disposed of in an FDA-approved sharps disposal container (a hard plastic container designed for needles).
 Do not put the pens in your household trash.

 Missed Mounjaro dose

 What should you do if you forget to take a dose of Mounjaro?
-It depends on when your last dose was.
+It depends on the timing of your last dose.

 If you need to change the day you inject Mounjaro, that’s doable.
 The key is to make sure you don’t take two doses within 72 hours of each other.
 Again, you can contact your healthcare provider if you have any questions or concerns.